 The Wolverine World Wide sites consist of an inactive tannery located at the northern end of the downtown district of the city of Rockford, and a former waste dump known as the House Street Disposal Area on House Street in Plainfield Township.
 The inactive tannery is surrounded by commercial businesses to the south, residences to the east and north and the Rogue River and residences to the west.
 The recreational White Pine Trail runs through the western portion of the tannery property along the bank of the Rogue River.
 Rum Creek also runs through a portion of the tannery property.
 The House Street Disposal Area is in a location of mixed rural and residential land, with homes located directly across from the disposal area on House Street.
-A third area located north of 10 Mile Road in Algoma Township, known as the Wolven/ Jewell area, is currently under investigation by the Michigan Department of Environment, Great Lakes, and Energy to determine if PFAS concentrations in residential wells are associated with the former tannery.
-Plainfield Township supplies municipal water to the city of Rockford and most areas in Plainfield Township.
-Some residents in Plainfield Township and all residents in Algoma Township have private wells.
+A third area located north of 10 Mile Road in Algoma Township, known as the Wolven/Jewell area, is currently under investigation by the Michigan Department of Environment, Great Lakes, and Energy to determine if PFAS concentrations in residential wells are associated with the former tannery.
+The city of Rockford supplies water to residents from three wells located on the southeast side of the city.
+Residents in Plainfield Township receive water from 11 wells in two separate well fields or are on private wells.
+Most residents in Algoma Township have private wells and a limited number receive water from Plainfield Township, the city of Rockford or the village of Sparta.